 What are the side effects of jogging everyday?

-Be careful: the repetitive impact of jogging everyday can take a toll on your lower-body muscles and joints.
+Be careful: running can be addictive and the repetitive impact of jogging everyday can take a toll on your lower-body muscles and joints.
 Rest days are encouraged to reduce the stress on your body and prolonged fatigue.

 A good warm-up and cool-down is key to preventing injuries.
 It’s also a good idea to mix up your sports or exercises to work different muscles.
 Lower-impact cardio like swimming and cross trainers can help to build muscle and stamina to aid your running.